-Ferrets are not rodents, whose lifespan is typically only a couple years.
-A healthy ferret can live to be 10 years old.
+Ferrets are not rodents whose lifespan is typically only a couple of years.
+A healthy ferret can live to be ten years old.

 Ferrets should be vaccinated

 All ferrets need to be given a rabies shot.
-They are also at high risk for catching canine distemper from dogs.
+They are also at high risk of catching canine distemper from dogs, which is fatal in almost every ferret who comes into contact with the virus.
 Make sure you’re regularly taking your ferret to a knowledgeable exotic vet.